Question Period Note: WOMEN VETERANS

 Suggested Response:

-• June 12, 2025 marks the one year anniversary of the release of the Standing Committee on Veterans Affairs (ACVA) report, Invisible No More.
-The Experiences of Canadian Women Veterans.
+• October 10, 2025 marks one year since the Government’s response to the Standing Committee on Veterans Affairs report, Invisible No More.
+The Experiences of Canadian Women Veterans, released June 12,2024

 Background: